Days 1 - 2

 DANUM VALLEY, FLY LAHAD DATU-KOTA KINABALU-KUALA LUMPUR-LONDON

 After breakfast this morning, we bid farewell to the Danum Valley and drive to the coast at Lahad Datu.
-Here we catch a domestic flight back to Kota Kinabalu, where we break for lunch.
-Afternoon check-in for our return flight to Kuala Lumpur and our overnight connection from there to London.
+Here we catch a domestic flight back to Kota Kinabalu, where we break for lunch and (time permitting) a spot of local birding for Blue-naped Parrot.
+Late afternoon check-in for our return flight to Kuala Lumpur and onward overnight connection to London.

 Arrival at London Heathrow, where our birdwatching tour to Borneo concludes.